s-sebastian/myshell-src/content/about/_index.md

 title = "About"
 +++

-My name is `Sebastian`.
-I am writing and maintaining this blog to document my expedition in exploring servers, systems, platforms, Internet and any computer-related technologies.
-I work as a Linux System Administrator in UK.

-Any comment, complaint, correction, suggestion and recommendation is highly appreciated.
-Please use comment section inside post page.
+Welcome to my `SHELL`!

+This platform chronicles my journey and insights as a DevOps Engineer and Developer, delving deep into servers, systems, and a myriad of computer-related technologies.
+With a strong foundation in both system administration and development, I aim to bridge the gap between infrastructure and code.

+For comments, corrections, or suggestions, please use the comment sections within the posts.

-Any material in this blog can be distribute legally as long as you give credit to the author.
+Any material from this blog can be distributed legally, provided you give credit to the author.

-Regards,
-Sebastian